bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 #### Sidebar Menu for Documentation Pages

 A larger documentation site needs navigation.
-The theme builds the sidebar from parameters in the front matter.
+The theme builds the sidebar from parameters in the front-matter.
 You may have expected a central menu configuration, but this way is much easier.
 When we create a new documentation page we usually know, where we like to put it in the hierarchy.
 We create a new doc page like

 ```sh {.left}
 hugo new doc/demo/first.md
 ```

-Now we have a front matter containing a few more entries than a blog post.
+Now we have a front-matter containing a few more entries than a blog post.
 The first lines are the same and left out here:

 ```yaml {linenos=true linenostart=6 class=col-left}
 TODO